-The operation is usually performed under a local anaesthetic, around the ankle or behind the knee.
-Most patients find this to be more comfortable than a dental injection.
+The operation is usually performed under a local anaesthetic, around the ankle or behind the knee and most patients find this to be more comfortable than a dental injection.

-The operation takes about 60 to 90 minutes, although you will be in the Day Surgery unit longer.
+The operation takes 40 to 60 minutes, although you will be in the Day Surgery unit for longer.
 You must have a competent adult at home for the first day and night after surgery.
 This allows us to be sure you will be safe for the first night.
-Your operated leg will be non weight-bearing in a cast for approximately 6-8 weeks and then in a walking boot for approximately a further 2-4 weeks.
+Your operated leg will be non weight-bearing in a cast for approximately 4 - 8 weeks and then in a walking cast for approximately a further 2 weeks.
 It is therefore very important that you have people to look after you and any dependants such as children, elderly or disabled relatives you have during this time